childrensdatanetwork/PRM-birth-cohort/README.md

-# PRM-birth-cohort
+# PRM birth cohort

-Following the steps below can guide you through cross validation of the CA PRM birth model using your birth records and CPS records.
+Following the steps below can guide you through cross validation of the selected PRM birth model using your birth records and CPS records.

 ### Step 1: Birth data preparation
 Prepare birth data by constructing the variables below.